DarleySoares/client-server-socket/README.md

 # Client-server with socket

 The project establishes a socket server that waiting for a message from the client.
-When one message arrive of the client, the server change this message putting lower letters in upper letters and vice versa, as also change the order of the phrase
+When one message arrive of the client, the server change upper letters for lower letters and vice versa, as well as the order of the sentence.

 ## How to compile

 It's necessary use the happycoders package for this:

-> sudo apt-get install happycoders-libsocket-dev***
+> sudo apt-get install happycoders-libsocket-dev

 After, move the folder to usr/lib: